Horlicks-p/moelog-ai-qna-links/README.md

 1. Upload the plugin folder to `/wp-content/plugins/`
 2. Activate it from **Plugins → Installed Plugins**
 3. Go to **Settings → Moelog AI Q&A** and configure your API key and model
-4. Edit a post and add your Q&A list under “AI 問題清單” meta box (one question per line)
+4. Edit a post and add your Q&A list under “AI question list” meta box (one question per line)
 5. The question list will automatically appear at the bottom of each post
 6. (Optional) Use the `[moelog_aiqna]` shortcode to display it manually